 To avoid more P&G heartbreak (we’re still mourning the loss of the P&G coupon inserts), use these tips so you never let a good coupon go to waste.

 Remember that P&G printable coupons expire the day after you print them.

-When you go to print coupons from P&G’s site, you’ll see red writing across it indicating “Please note that upon printing, you will have one day to redeem this coupon.”
+When you print coupons from P&G’s website, you’ll see this fine print: “Please note that upon printing, you will have one day to redeem this coupon.”

-Basically, once you hit “print,” the clock starts and you’ll have the rest of that day and all of the following day to use it.
+Basically, once you hit “print,” the clock starts ticking.
+You have the rest of that day and all of the following day to use the coupon.
 That’s it.

-Is it still possible to stock up on P&G brands like Tide?
+Even with the restrictions, you can still stock up on P&G brands like Tide.

-Absolutely!
-Use your one P&G coupon, and sign your husband up for a P&G account as well (you’ll need to use his mobile number).
-That gives you two, assuming you’re able to print the coupon before it’s reached the print limit.
+When it comes time to use a P&G coupon, sign someone else in your household up for a P&G account, too (you’ll need their mobile number).
+That gives you two valid coupons to use, assuming you can print the coupon before it reaches the limit.

-Granted, if you can stack a coupon with these sales, you’ll always get a better deal.
-But at least you do have options for avoiding full price and feeling good about your P&G purchase.
+Also watch for Target deals that use mobile coupons or promotions like “Spend $50, get a $10 gift card.”
+If you can stack a coupon with these sales, you’ll always get a better deal.
+But at least you have options for getting P&G items for less.